Central Coast

 Chinook and chum are both well-below the long-term average and are a significant conservation concern.
 In 2022, Chinook abundance was at an all-time low and chum abundance was one of the lowest on record.

 Sockeye spawners have been below average since the mid 1990s are currently well-below the long-term average.
 Historically, Owikeno Lake and Long Lake were one of the three largest salmon runs in British Columbia.
-These populations have been all but decimated and all major commercial sockeye fisheries in the region have been curtailed.
+These populations have been decimated and all major commercial sockeye fisheries in the region have been curtailed.

 Commercial fisheries in this region harvest a mix of salmon returning to rivers on the Central Coast and more southern regions, making it difficult to assign catch to this region and calculate total abundance.
 As a result, our assessment of Central Coast salmon is based on spawner abundances only.